Dovetailed Technologies Solutions Support Contact Us

 sftp> cd .ssh

-sftp> put -p id_dsa.pub authorized_keys
+sftp> put -P id_rsa.pub authorized_keys

-Uploading id_dsa.pub to /home/sgoetze/.ssh/authorized_keys
+Uploading id_rsa.pub to /home/sgoetze/.ssh/authorized_keys

-id_dsa.pub 100% 601 0.6KB/s 00:00
+id_rsa.pub 100% 601 0.6KB/s 00:00

 sftp> quit

-B.3 OpenSSH SSH_ASKPASS authentication
+A.3 OpenSSH SSH_ASKPASS authentication

 OpenSSH supports the use of the SSH_ASKPASS environment variable to point to a program that will read a password, without keyboard interaction.

-B.4 RACF Digital Certificate authentication
+A.4 RACF Digital Certificate authentication

-An existing SAF/RACF Keyring and client certificate set up for use with the z/OS FTP client may be used with Co:Z Launcher and the Co:Z SFTP client.
+An existing SAF/RACF key ring and client certificate set up for use with the z/OS FTP client may be used with Co:Z Launcher and the Co:Z SFTP client.

 The following steps describe how to create an RSA RACF Digital Certificate, export its public key in OpenSSH compatible format, and transfer the public key to the target system.

-1. Create a Keyring and RSA Digital Certificate:
+1. Create a Key Ring and RSA Digital Certificate:

 Note: In order to create RACF Digital Certificates, certain RACF permissions must be held.
 This step is typically performed by an administrator; the permissions required are not required for the user to access the certificate (see below).
-For details, see the chapter RACF and Digital Certificates z/OS Security Server RACF Security Administrator's Guide (SA22-7683).
+For details, see the chapter RACF and Digital Certificates z/OS Security Server RACF Security Administrator's Guide.

 This JCL is located in RACDCERT member of the COZ.SAMPJCL PDS.
-It will create an RSA Digital Certificate labeled MY-CERT held in the keyring MY-RING
+It will create an RSA Digital Certificate labeled MY-CERT held in the key ring MY-RING.

 //COZUSERJ JOB (),'',MSGCLASS=H,NOTIFY=&SYSUID